 weight without even realizing it or getting bored!

-presses and calf raises to name a few.
-This will ensure that your
+just to name a few.
+This will ensure that your leg

 and bones remain strong and it helps to prevent any possible injuries

 occurring while blading or encountering environmental obstacles.